egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 will be captured for our vegetation input data based on the number of samples we have within our hierarchical data structure.
-Uncertainty will not be accounted for in our uncertain variables such as rainfall or flow where we have no way of estimating this uncertainty.Unknown uncertainty will be somewhat captured in random effects but this will be an approximation only.
-More information about the model form and potential uncertainty is provided in section 3 but is not contained within our conceptual model.
+Uncertainty will not be accounted for in our uncertain variables such as rainfall or flow where we have no way of estimating this uncertainty.
+Unknown uncertainty will be somewhat captured in random effects but this will be an approximation only.
+More information about the model form and potential uncertainty is provided in [section 3](#30-formalise-and-specify-model) but is not contained within our conceptual model.

 ## 2.4 Identify predictor and response variables